Diane Barber: Leadership and mentoring

-Barber has been a long-standing member of the Women in Cell Biology (WICB)^{[6]} committee within the American Society for Cell Biology (ASCB) and served as chair of the committee from 2016 to 2019.
-She was also co-chair and chair of Gordon Research Conferences on Molecular Pharmacology, and currently serves on the Scientific Advisory Board of the Max Planck Institute for Experimental Medicine^{[7]} as well as on editorial boards for several journals, including Molecular Biology of the Cell, the American Journal of Physiology – Cell Physiology, and BMC Biology.
-She has supervised more than 35 PhD students and postdoctoral fellows, and her mentoring and research excellence has been recognized by her receipt of the Annual Faculty Mentoring Award in 2013 from the UCSF Postdoctoral Scholars Association, of the Annual Faculty Research and Mentoring Award in 2020 from the UCSF John Greene Society of Dental Students, and the Annual Faculty Lecture in Translational Science from the UCSF Academic Senate.
-For the past several years, Barber has traveled to Yerevan, Armenia to co-teach a week-long cell biology course at the Institute of Molecular Biology.
+Barber has multiple leadership and mentoring recognitions.
+She was a long-standing member of the Women in Cell Biology (WICB)^{[6]} committee within the American Society for Cell Biology (ASCB) and served as chair of the committee.
+She was also co-chair and chair of Gordon Research Conferences on Molecular Pharmacology, and served on the Scientific Advisory Board of the Max Planck Institute for Experimental Medicine^{[7]} as well as on editorial boards for several journals, including Molecular Biology of the Cell, the American Journal of Physiology – Cell Physiology, and Current Opinion in Cell Biology.
+She supervised more than 35 PhD students and postdoctoral fellows, and her mentoring and research excellence has been recognized by her receipt of the Annual Faculty Mentoring Award in 2013 from the UCSF Postdoctoral Scholars Association, of the Annual Faculty Research and Mentoring Award in 2020 from the UCSF John Greene Society, and the Annual Faculty Lecture in Translational Science from the UCSF Academic Senate.

 Personal life

-Barber lives in Mill Valley, CA with her husband Richard Ellis, who is a criminal defense attorney specializing in capital habeas.
+Barber lives in Mill Valley, CA with her husband Richard Ellis, who is a criminal defense attorney specializing in capital habeas appeals.
 They have two daughters, Claire Ellis Olson, an industry bioinformatics analyst in Seattle, WA, and Lauren Ellis, an attorney in the Los Angeles County Public Defender's Office, as well as two grandchildren.
-With her husband, she has been a coach for Special Olympics Swimming in Marin County for 16 years.
+With her husband, she has been a coach for Special Olympics Swimming in Marin County for 20 years.
+She is also an active member and serves on the Executive Committee for the Armenian Society of Fellows, working to improve higher education and research in Armenia.